 You can also say yes to organ donation, even if you have donated your body to research through a testament.
 When a person dies, it will first be considered if organs can be donated and used to save another persons life.
 If organ donation is not applicable (organ donation is only possible in 0,4-0,5% of all deaths) the body will be used in research.
 It is not possible to combine organ donation and research due to the embalming process carried out after organ donation.

-If you want your body to go into research you must contact a University Hospital in the area where you live and set up a ‘Life testament’.
+If you want your body to go into research you must contact a University Hospital in the area where you live, and fill out a form.
 If you donate your body for research, your funeral will be delayed for up to two to three years.
-Read more about it at University of Oslo – testament scheme (norwegian)
+If you also say yes to organ donation, this will be given priority, if possible.

 By saying yes to organ donation you are not saying yes to anything else but this.
 If you want your body to go into research then you must specifically request this through the testament scheme.